 This post may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.
 For more info, check my full Disclosure statement.

 School Supplies!
 Our kids need them, schools need them, and local and overseas charities are begging for them.
 Did you know that in many countries, children cannot attend school if they don’t have the necessary school supplies?
 For the want of a pencil, they could miss weeks of necessary education!
-For that reason I LOVE gathering school supplies and donating filled pencil cases!
-But how can I can I do that with my limited budget?
+For that reason, I LOVE gathering school supplies and donating filled pencil cases!
+But how can I do that with my limited budget?
 By using things I found around the house and making Upcycled Pencil Cases from Cereal and Soda Boxes!

 They are so easy to make, and the best part?
 They are practically FREE!
 Check your recycling bin – there must be lots of great cardboard to try: soda, cereal, snack bars, cookies, pasta, etc.

 I found a great template from Craftzine and made almost 100 pencil cases.
 BUT when I tried to pack my pencils, they didn’t fit!
 The template for the upcycled pencil cases was too short.
 UGH!
 So frustrating!

 I still loved the design – so I decided to enlarge the template!
 You can print yours HERE and follow the directions BELOW.